ibrahim0809/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 # Create the BICAN network "toggle"
 New for CSM 1.2 the BICAN network ExtraProperties value of SystemDefaultRoute is used to point to the CAN, CHN or CMN and used by utilities to systemically toggle routes.

+# Remove kubeapi-vip reservations for all networks except NMN
+Self explanatory.
+This endpoint now exists only on the NMN.

 # Migrate (existing) CAN to (new) CMN
 Using the existing CAN as a template, create the CMN.
 The same IPs will be preserved for